cloudwatt/openstack-metering/README.md

 * `Tenant` - Tenant to use

 The following parameters are optional:
 * `EndpointType` - The type of the endpoint.
-By default "publicURL".
+By default "internalURL".
 * `MetricName` - Choose the name of the metric.  'nova.hypervisor_stats' by default.
 * `Verbose` - Add some verbosity, visible in the collectd logs.